 - Craft a personalized defense strategy to protect your rights, freedom, and future.

-At Nate Amendola Defense, our Massachusetts violent crimes defense lawyers fight tirelessly to protect the rights of clients.
+At Nate Amendola Defense, our Massachusetts violent crimes attorney will fight tirelessly to protect the rights of clients.
 If you or your loved one were arrested and charged with any type of violent offense, we can help.
-You can contact us online or call our office directly at 781-740-0800 to schedule your free consultation with one of our top notch defense lawyers.
-From our law office in Norwell, we handle violent criminal charges throughout the Commonwealth of Massachusetts.
+You can contact us online or call our office to schedule your free consultation with one of our top notch defense lawyers.
+We handle violent criminal charges throughout the Commonwealth of Massachusetts.